-When prompted about the reasoning behind the title “Father Comes Home from the Wars,” Parks recalled that her father served as a career officer in the army, and the recurring motif in her life was her father’s return from the wars.
+When prompted about her thought process behind the title “Father Comes Home from the Wars,” Parks recalled that her father served as a career officer in the army, and the recurring motif in her life was her father’s return from the wars.

 “[The title is] a record, if you will … that’s been playing in my head, in my person, for a long, long time,” Parks said.

-In an interview with Spectator, chair of Literature Humanities Joanna Stalnaker spoke about the decision to add the work to the syllabus for the fall semester, when students typically read ancient Greek texts, rather than alongside more contemporary literature in the spring.
+In an interview with Spectator, Joanna Stalnaker, chair of Literature Humanities, spoke about the decision to add the work to the syllabus for the fall semester, when students typically read ancient Greek texts, instead of alongside more contemporary literature in the spring.